erochest/todobackend/README.md

 And instead of me sweating it, I'm going to get the robot to write the migrations.
 It is implementation, after all.

+Nice!
+Let's call it a day.
+The next task will add a URL to the response, so I'll probably also include the database ID and implement something to build the response from the DAO.